Yuri-SVB/SRVB-Cryptography/README.md

 * Set p to at least 128 to avoid 'known message attack' or;
 * Set p to a reasonable ratio of b ensure the bit balancing;

 If you are unsure about all that, and/or prefer to play safe, just take `k = 32, m = 512, p = 8192`.
-That is *very* safe in any reasonable (and some unreasonable) aspects.
+This is *very* safe from any reasonable (and some unreasonable) point(s) of view.
 You can, of course, go beyond that, but, before you think about trying to improve any further, make sure you fully understand and take all the precautions mentioned in the PREAMBLE.
 Remember: _as well as in a chain, the strength of a cryptosystem equals the strength of its weakest components_.

 Above all, never forget that the PRIVATE key is produced and ALWAYS kept OFFLINE in a well secure media, and its correspondent PUBLIC key ALONE is to be published.